Anju1795/Advanced-Real-Time-Data-Pipeline-and-Analytical-Processing/Setup instructions.md

     - The quarantine path is C:\\Jupyter Notebook\\quarantine which contains the quarantine files that contains the invalid/missing rows.
 The filename will contain the name of the csv file and also the timestamp. eg. : IOT-temp.csv_quarantine_2024-11-25 144452

+# Additional informations:

+1. The sample dataset- Temperature Readings : IOT Devices, is downloaded from Kaggle.
+The dataset contains Temperature readings of an entreprise building room ( admin), both iniside and outside.
+This was recorded at random intervals.
+2. The created pipeline can be extended to incorporate additional sensor reading columns and validations, transformations and analysis can be done easily.